 If I have a collectible, do I need to provide UPC?
 Collectible items such as a signed baseball cap or hard to find vintage merchandise, may not have a UPC.
 Please provide an exception by selecting the option ‘Collectibles’ in your content feed.

 What is the process for a brand exception?
 We understand that there are certain circumstances where an exception is required for an entire brand such as private label brands.
 Please review the following criteria and apply for an exception through the established process.

-- For requesting brand level exceptions, sellers will need to open a case through the contact us form using the topic/subtopic combination of New UPC Requirements/Brand exception request
+- For requesting brand level exceptions, sellers will need to open a case through the contact us form using the topic/subtopic combination of Products and Inventory/Brand exception request

 - Please provide a list of brands that you are requesting an exception for in the message box along with the reason for taking the exception.
 It is very important that sellers provide us with the exact brand names when seeking exceptions, as otherwise, problems may arise.

 - Your brand exception request will be reviewed within 1 – 2 business days.
 After review, the seller will be provided with a list of approved brands.